Meet the Team

 Brett Myers, PhD

-Brett is now an Assistant Professor at the University of Utah Department of Communication Sciences and Disorders.
+Brett is now an Associate Professor at the University of Utah Department of Communication Sciences and Disorders.

 -